vestrel00/contacts-android/docs/other/link-unlink-contacts.md

 by the native Contacts app manually by setting Contact Y's Data name row to be the "default" (isPrimary and isSuperPrimary both set to 1).

-> The AggregationExceptions table records the linked RawContacts's IDs in ascending order regardless
+> ℹ️ The AggregationExceptions table records the linked RawContacts IDs in ascending order
-> of the order used in RAW_CONTACT_ID1 and RAW_CONTACT_ID2 at the time of merging.
+> regardless of the order used in RAW_CONTACT_ID1 and RAW_CONTACT_ID2 at the time of merging.

 The RawContacts and Data table remains the same except the joined contactId column values have now been changed to the id of Contact X. All Data rows' isSuperPrimary value has been set to 0 though